mdibl/package_downloads/hisat2/readme.md

 ### What it does:
   1) sources the main config file to set global path
-  2) move downloaded content where expected
-  3) builds and install R
+  2) builds and install the package
   ```
-     a. copy  the executables to SOFTWARE_BASE/bin
+  copy  the executables to SOFTWARE_BASE/bin
-     b. copy  the libraries to SOFTWARE_BASE/lib[64]
-     c. copy  the include to SOFTWARE_BASE/include
  ```

 ### Note: